Kimberly Read

 What’s the best career advice you’ve ever received?

-The best career advice I’ve received has come from observing and learning from the leaders who have inspired me along my journey.
-I take something different from each experience and relationship, blending these lessons to become my best self and a unique leader in my own right.
-I’m naturally very Type A and process-driven, but I thrive working with people who challenge the rules, keeping me creative, flexible, and entrepreneurial.
+The best career advice I’ve received hasn’t come from a single moment, but from observing and learning from the leaders around me over time.
+I tend to take something different from each experience and relationship, and blend those lessons into my own leadership style.
+I’m naturally very Type A and process-driven, but I’ve learned that some of my biggest growth has come from working with people who challenge the rules.
+They’ve pushed me to stay creative, flexible, and more entrepreneurial in how I think and lead.

 What advice would you give to young women entering your industry?